google/link-diver/README.md

 Link Diver is a chrome extension to speed up understanding the links that can be extracted from web pages, which is a complicated task in modern websites that make heavy use of anchoring and javascript in a sophisticated layout.
 The main goal is to make it easier for a human to “dive” into web sites just like a web crawler.
 This should greatly help to efficiently identify patterns in outlinks, problematic URLs, and in general the path that a hypothetical web spider would follow through a website.

-*This is not an officially supported Google product*

 ## Installation Instructions

 For installation instruction please refer to the latest release which can be found [here](https://github.com/google/link-diver/releases):